We have a variety of scanners/filters on this site. See a list

 A Reason Not to Buy

 While Allen's discipline is a popular trading system in its own right, the trading members of our company prefer to use it as only one of their screening tools.
 That is, its output notifies us of the recent emergence of certain technical conditions that make a stock interesting and a candidate for a closer look.

 With regard to this particular screen, a proper setup may exist if a stock is listed on this page and if there is no reason to be apprehensive about the chart pattern.
-If there is overhead resistance immediately above the current price, there is reason to be apprehensive.
-If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
+If there is overhead resistance immediately above the current price, there is reason to be apprehensive [See the horizontal purple line and all the arrows in the above chart.
+That line is overhead resistance and a reason not to buy] If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
 If the resistance is there, we might still consider it to be a "setup" but modify the trigger event.
 For example, we might consider an acceptable trigger event to be a follow-through price surge on increasing volume that takes the stock through that resistance.
 Some experienced traders may even wait for a subsequent test of support at the previous level of resistance and then a resumption of the up-trend.

 Instead of using Allen's system to define the setup, some use it to define the trigger event.
 For example, the trader might look for good setups (a Bollinger squeeze with penetration of upper band, for example).
 These setups would have a context that is attractive.
 Then, they would wait for R.C.
 Allen's discipline to give the final go-ahead.